camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 In addition to [OIDC Using Refresh Tokens](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [OAuth2 Refreshing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-6) this document defines the following:

-    The authorization decisions for issuing an access token MUST be re-checked by the Authorization Server when a refresh token is used.
      * A new access token MUST not be issued if the user has revoked their consent.
      * A new access token MUST not be issued if the client status regarding the requested API access has changed.

 ---
 **NOTE**